 - The possession of unauthorized firearms or weapons while on district property

 - Conduct detrimental to district personnel which may cause undue disruption of work or endanger the safety of persons or property

 - Causing or encouraging another to commit conduct as listed above

 Such conduct by employees, depending on the level of severity, may result in removal from the premises as quickly as safety permits and remaining off district premises pending the outcome of an investigation.
 In addition, the employee will be subject to disciplinary action up to and including termination of employment and legal action.
 Such conduct by third parties will be subject to legal action.

-Allegations of workplace violence shall be investigated and, if substantiated, disciplinary action shall be taken.
+Allegations of workplace violence will be investigated and if substantiated disciplinary action will be taken.
 Legal action will also be taken, if appropriate.